 Welcome!

-I’m an evolutionary biologist, and Postdoctoral Research Fellow in the Moritz Group at the Australian National University.
-My research seeks to answer evolutionary and ecological questions, using approaches in phylogenomics, population and conservation genomics, biogeography and statistical molecular evolution.
-I’m fascinated by questions about the evolutionary and demographic history of species, and the environments in which they live.
-I’m especially passionate about the use of museum collections as a resource for understanding past genetic diversity, population decline and extinction, and translating this to inform ongoing conservation management of threatened and declining species.
+Our research group (Evolutionary and Conservation Genomics Group, aka Roycroft Lab at Monash University) seeks to answer evolutionary and ecological questions, primarily using genomic approaches.
+We’re fascinated by questions about the evolutionary, ecological and demographic history of species, and the environments in which they live.
+A special focus of our research is the use of museum collections as a resource for understanding past genetic diversity, population decline and extinction, and translating this to inform ongoing conservation management of threatened and declining species.